hectorohernz/CrashOfCards/README.md

 Crash Of Cards is an application with the sole purpose of understanding ReactJs.
 The game has no purpose, otherwise Crash Of Cards is a game created with the help of https://deckofcardsapi.com/.
 A Deck of Cards API, which gives the game, a visual of the cards.

-## Cloning the Magic Mirror Example Project
+## Cloning the Crash Of Cards Example Project

 - git clone https://github.com/hectorohernz/CrashOfCards.git
 - cd CrashOfCards